Other Exercises

 Or by taxing you more

-And it's no good someone else will pay
+And it's no good thinking someone else pay

 She knew what Ronald Reagan knew